GI Bill Extension

 Overview

-The Harry W. Colmery Veterans Educational Assistance Act of 2017 (Forever GI Bill) eliminated expiration dates for most veterans using Post-9/11 GI Bill benefits.
+The Forever GI Bill (Harry W. Colmery Veterans Educational Assistance Act of 2017) eliminated time limits for most veterans.

-January 1, 2013 or later Never expires 10 years from separation
+On or after Jan 1, 2013 NO EXPIRATION 10 years from separation

 Pro Tip: If you separated after January 1, 2013, your Post-9/11 GI Bill benefits NEVER expire.
 You can use them at any point in your life.
 This was a major change from the Forever GI Bill passed in 2017.